GEOS-ESM/swell/docs/installing_swell_as_a_module.md

 ### Deploying the module

 Now that the code is installed we can deploy the Lua module to make for ease of access.
-First we make the directory where the module file will reside:
+First we make the directory where the module file will reside, again following Lua-recommended path naming:

 ```
-mkdir $NOBACKUP/opt/modulefiles/core/swell
+mkdir -p $NOBACKUP/opt/modulefiles/core/swell
 ```

-Now we create the module file:
+Now we create an empty module file:

 ```
 cd $NOBACKUP/opt/modulefiles/core/swell